 Independent monitoring of interim data is strongly recommended for all clinical trials.
 A final data monitoring plan must

 be agreed upon by the Awardee and the NINDS before study enrollment commences.
-Monitoring plans may include oversight by
+Monitoring plans may include oversight by a

-If the monitoring plan includes NINDS Data Safety and Monitoring Board (DBMB) oversight, the NINDS’ approval of the DSMB’s
+If the monitoring plan includes NINDS Data and Safety Monitoring Board (DBMB) oversight, the NINDS’ approval of the DSMB’s

-recommendation to start the trial should be provided to the Awardee prior to subject accrual .
+recommendation to start the trial should be provided to the Awardee prior to subject accrual.
 Any exceptions should be approved by the Director of the Office of Clinical Research.
 For further information, refer to

-the NINDS Guidelines for Data and Safety Monitoring in Clinical Trials .
+the NINDS Guidelines for Data and Safety Monitoring in Clinical Trials.

 - Use of NINDS Common Data Elements (CDEs)